Vhadau2011/DARKHEART-MD/README.md

 Unauthorized redistribution or misrepresentation of this project is not tolerated.
 Respect the crown.
 Respect the craft.

-> ⚠️⚠️⚠️ warning modifying the repo is not allowed as it can lead to a permenet ban from are bots best opten is to join are community or channel and follow the **DARKHEART-MD** rules....do not take credit fore the things you dint work on
+> ⚠️⚠️⚠️ warning modifying the repo is not allowed as it can lead to a permenet ban from are bots best opten is to join are community or channel and follow the **BLUEBOT-MD** rules....do not take credit fore the things you dint work on

 ---